karrirasinmaki/RunwayML-White-box-Cartoonization/README.md

 ## Optionally create and activate a Python 3 virtual environment
 # virtualenv -p python3 venv && source venv/bin/activate

-# Install the Runway Model SDK (`pip install runway-python`) and the Pillow
-# image library, used in this example.
 pip install -r requirements.txt

 # Run the entrypoint script